uyencfi/tp/docs/DeveloperGuide.md

 | `*`      | experienced user | modify the data file directly               | quickly update student information without having to go through the application commands |

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `EdRecord` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Create a new class in a module**

 **MSS**

+1. User requests to create a new class for a module.
+2. EdRecord adds the new class to the specified module.

+    Use case ends.

+**Extensions**

+* 1a.
+The module does not exist.

+    * 1a1.
+EdRecord shows an error message prompting user to create the module first.

+      Use case ends.

+**Use case: UC2 - Add a student contact**

+**MSS**

+1. User requests to add a new student contact.
+2. EdRecord adds the new student.

+    Use case ends.

+**Extensions**

+* 1a.
+User does not provide required fields name, phone, email

+    * 1a1.
+EdRecord shows an error message.

+      Use case ends.

+**Use case: UC3 - Edit a student contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list student.
-2. AddressBook shows a list of persons
+2. EdRecord shows a list of student.
-3. User requests to delete a specific person in the list
+3. User requests to edit a specific student in the list and provides fields to be edited.
-4. AddressBook deletes the person
+4. EdRecord edits the student accordingly.

     Use case ends.